kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 The list of candidates is sorted based on the following preference checks for
 tie-breaking:
-- Workloads from other borrowing queues in the cohort,
+- Workloads from borrowing queues in the cohort,
 - Workloads with the lowest priority,
 - Workloads which got admitted the most recently.